ivotron/popper2-paper/paper/paper.md

 <!-- our contributions -->

-Popper [@systemslabpopper] is a light-weight workflow execution engine that allows users to follow the container-native paradigm for building and running reproducible workflows from archived experimental artifacts.
+Popper is a light-weight workflow execution engine that allows users to follow the container-native paradigm for building and running reproducible workflows from archived experimental artifacts.
-The current version of Popper represents the evolution of an early version `1.x`, which assumed a workflow from a hardcoded folder layout consisting of bash scripts representing each step of the workflow whereas the current version takes a workflow defined in a light-weight YAML format.
+The current version of Popper represents a major evolution from an early version [@jimenez2017popper], which inferred a workflow from a pre-determined hard-coded folder layout consisting of bash scripts representing each step instead of assuming the container-native paradigm.
-Also, the `1.x` version of Popper supported running containerized workflows on CI and local only, but now Popper supports running workflows on Cloud and HPC too.
 This paper makes the following contributions:

-1. The design and architecture of a container-native workflow engine that abstracts multiple resource managers and container engines giving users the ability to focus only on Dockerfiles, i.e. software dependencies and workflow logic, i.e. correct order of execution, and ignore the runtime specific details.
+1. The design and architecture of a container-native workflow engine that abstracts over container engines, image builders and resource managers, giving users the ability to focus on Dockerfiles (software dependencies) and workflow logic, without having to invest time in runtime specific details.

 2. Popper, an implementation of the above design that allows running workflows inside containers in different computing environments like local machines, Kubernetes clusters, or HPC [@yang2005high] environments.